-Presently a Clinical Assistant Professor at the New York University School of Medicine, Scott completed a residency in internal medicine at the Mount Sinai Hospital in New York and is a graduate of the Mount Sinai School of Medicine and of Wesleyan University, in Middletown, Connecticut, where he studied Economics.
+Dr. Gottlieb was a practicing hospitalist and a Clinical Assistant Professor at the New York University School of Medicine.
+Earlier in his career, he worked as a healthcare analyst for the investment bank Alex.
+Brown & Sons.
+He completed a residency in internal medicine at the Mount Sinai Medical Center in New York and is a graduate of the Mount Sinai School of Medicine and of Wesleyan University, in Middletown, Connecticut, where he studied Economics.